Malonk/world_happiness/README.md

 The repository consists of the following files:

 - main_happiness.ipynb: Data cleaning process of the World Happiness Report
+- happiness_2015-2019: WHR files for analysis
 - world_happiness_API_documented: Process of retrieving data through the API
+- main_weather.ipynb: Data Cleaning process of historical Weather Data of NCDC
+- Top_3_2015-2019: Top 3 countries from the WHR for weather analysis